-Ultimately, drones are simply another tool to achieve a result.
-They might not be the right solution for every business, so I’m going to cover three straightforward rules that I believe organisations should follow to assess viability of the adoption of drones:
+Ultimately, drones are simply another tool to achieve a result, and they might not be the right solution for every business.
+In this article, we cover three straightforward rules that organisations can follow to assess viability of the adoption of drones.

-Please, never buy a drone or start a drone programme just because one of your staff ‘thinks’ it’s a good idea (or because it’s their weekend hobby or they want you to pay for their training).
+Please, never buy a drone or start a drone programme just because one of your staff ‘thinks’ it’s a good idea (or because it’s their weekend hobby or they want the business to pay for their training).